-During that same year, the Las Vegas Disc Jockey produced the themes from "Dynasty" and "Dallas" which were considered the biggest hit television shows throughout the globe.
+During that same year, Dote' who is now adding his "final touch" and grooming up and coming artists in Las Vegas has an extensive track record including producing the themes from "Dynasty" and "Dallas" which were considered the biggest hit television shows throughout the globe.
 He was also involved with the making of the theme from Jaws 2 on MCA Records with Joe Saraceno.
 His recording studio in San Carlos, California was just a mile from the now torn down famous Circle Star Theatre which sold out concerts to the likes of Liberace, The O'Jay's and Ike and Tina Turner.

 During a performance by Jermaine Jackson at the Gavin Convention in San Francisco, Dote' personally met with Janet Jackson's manager Lyle Baker and her father Joe Jackson to discuss promoting her record.
 That same evening, John Dote' and Janet Jackson were posing for the media on a San Francisco island and Dote' was off and running with "What Have You Done For Me Lately".
 Jackson's first two albums did not have much success.
 But this album would prove to be the one that would send Jackson's career into orbit.

 Dote' brought the album to Olen Harrison of Advance Music in San Francisco who had a one stop shop and distribution.
 From there, the single was at number 2 with a bullet on the charts.
 Harrison eventually died from a heart attack when the 1989 earthquake downed his shop.

 Another disappointment for Dote' was he was approached that same year by Elmo and Patsy and turned down there now classic hit "Grandma Got Ran Over By A Reindeer" which is the number 1 Christmas song.

 Has undergone a punishing fitness regime in a bid to lose her weight and regain her slim figure.
 (May 15, 2006)